gdagm94/freeorbarter/FreeOrBarterMobile/README.md

 # Free or Barter Mobile App

-A React Native mobile application for the Free or Barter marketplace, converted from the original web application.
+A React Native mobile application for the FreeorBarter marketplace, converted from the original web application.

 ## Features